 Can I make it ahead?

 You can grate and dredge the cheese ahead, but don’t melt it until ready to serve.
-Fondue is best fresh!
+Homemade cheese fondue is best fresh!
 Reheated, it can separate.

 What can I use instead of wine?